+Preparation for the Graduate Program.
 Students who have not specialized in civil engineering as undergraduates, as well as those who have, may be admitted for graduate study.
 As preparation for advanced study and research, a good four-year undergraduate program in mathematics and the sciences may be substituted for a four-year undergraduate engineering course, with the approval of the faculty.
 The qualifications of each applicant will be considered individually, and, after being enrolled, the student will arrange his or her program in consultation with a member of the faculty.

-For the M.S. degree a minimum of 138 units of academic credit for courses numbered 100 or above is required.
-The program must include three units of CE 130 abc and at least 81 units of graduate-level courses in CE and AM.
-Students who have not had ACM 100 abc or its equivalent will be required to include ACM 100 in their program.
-The M.S. program must be approved by the student's adviser and the option representative for civil engineering.
-Ordinarily, the degree program will be completed in one academic year.
+Normally only students who expect to pursue the Ph.D. degree and who do not already have an M.S. degree in civil engineering will be admitted to the M.S. degree program.
+The M.S. degree may be awarded after completing 138 units of the required courses.
+All courses must be taken for a grade except for courses offered only on a pass/fail basis.
+Required courses must be passed with a grade of at least C. The courses must be numbered 100 or higher, and are typically part of those used to satisfy the Ph.D. requirements in civil engineering.
+The program must include three units of AM/CE/ME 150 abc and at least 81 units of graduate-level courses in CE and AM.
+Students who have not had ACM 100 abc or its equivalent will be required to include ACM 100 abc in their program.
+A maximum of 27 research units can be used.
+The M.S. degree program must be approved by the student's adviser and the option representative for civil engineering.